Moving to Dubai from the UK? Here’s everything you need to know

 - Practise caution while drinking alcohol

-- Although the temperature is mostly higher, all indoor venues, including bus stops and metro stations, are fully air-conditioned.
+- Although the temperature is mostly high, all indoor venues, including bus stops and metro stations, are fully air-conditioned.
 So, you can go about your work in peace.

 FAQs about moving to Dubai from the UK